 The latest modern engines have an electric pickup from either a separate coil on the engine (Rotax) or on the magneto.
 This signal is pulsed so that a digital counter can be used to indicate engine RPM.

 These instruments use a thermocouple to measure temperatures.
-A thermocouple consists of two dissimilar metals welded together and they form the sensing probe, the hot junction.
-The cold junction is at the instrument (a millivolt meter).
+A thermocouple consists of two dissimilar metals welded together and is the sensing probe (or the hot junction) and is usually made from Chromel with Alumel alloys forming the well known K-type thermocouple.
+The cold junction is at the instrument (which is basically a millivolt meter).
 When the hot junction is heated a small voltage will exists between the hot and cold junction inside the instrument.
-The scale of the instrument is calibrated in °C or °F.
+The scale of the instrument is calibrated in either °C or °F.

-Fitted on the hottest cylinder exhaust pipe of some carburetor engines and used for leaning the engine.
+Should be fitted on the hottest cylinder exhaust pipe of some carburetor engines and it is mainly used for leaning the engine.
 If done properly by the engine installer, each cylinder should have an EGT indicator.
 FADEC controlled fuel injected engines can not live without this important measurement, since they regulate the amount of fuel per cylinder in combination with RPM and MAP to obtain the best mixture for the power requirement without causing detonation in the cylinders.

-This is not a thermocouple but either a bourdon tube (older type aircraft) or a variable resistance (ratio meter) type.
-The bourdon tube is a hollow flattened tube made of brass bend over a certain arc and fixed at one end in the instrument, the other end is attached to a pointer.
-Any pressure applied in the tube will try to straighten it, thereby moving the pointer along a scale.
+This is usually not a thermocouple but either a bourdon tube (on older type aircraft) or a variable resistance (ratio meter) type.
+The bourdon tube is a hollow flattened tube made of brass, bend over a certain arc and fixed at one end in the instrument, the other end is attached to a pointer.
+Any pressure applied in the tube will try to straighten it, thereby moving the pointer along a calibrated scale.